 THE FAMILY BEHIND THE WAY OUT

-Many Montrealers are facing exclusion or are experiencing problems such as domestic violence, addiction or homelessness.
+Many Montrealers are facing exclusion or are experiencing diverse social problems such as domestic violence, addiction or homelessness.
 In order to bring them comfort, several organizations and related initiatives work in these areas of expertise.
-The team at The Way Out is there to help !
+The team at The Way Out is also there to help !

-Although considerable effort is being made with individuals living said hardships, services for victims of sexual exploitation living all these issues at once are almost non-existent.
-In spite of all of this, many find themselves selling their bodies, believing that it will help meet their emotional and material needs.
+Although considerable effort is being made with individuals living said hardships, services for victims of sexual exploitation, who often are living with many of the issues listed above at once, are almost non-existent.
+In spite of all of this, many find themselves selling their bodies, believing that it will help them to meet their basic needs, emotional and/or material.

 Nothing that The Way Out does would be possible without a highly committed team : « The Way Out » family !